fastrgv/AdaVenture/README.md

 **msWin64** => wcmp64a.bat, wcmp64b.bat

-Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for 32bit AdaCore 2017 or 64bit AdaCore 2018 compilers.
+Note that the above windows build scripts might need to be editted to reference your actual installation directory for 32bit AdaCore 2017 or 64bit AdaCore 2018 compilers.

 -------------------------------------------------------